TobseF/XSwing-Plus/README.md

 ## 🚀 Manual Setup
 If you do not like the setup, you can use the portable zipped version.
-Then you have to install Java by your own, which is bundles with the setup.
+Then you have to install Java by your own, which is bundled with the setup.
 [<img alt="Download Zip" height="45px" src="https://raw.githubusercontent.com/tobsef/XSwing/media/download-zip.svg"/>](https://dl.xswing.net/XSwingPlus.zip)
 ⚠ Cross Platform Zip - Java JRE not included! `XSwingPlus.zip` `32MB`
 > 💡 Choose the **setup** for your platform, which is the **preferred installation option**.
-> Only advanced users should choose the _Download Zip_, wich needs ab installed Java JRE.
+> Only advanced users should choose the _Download Zip_, which needs ab installed Java JRE.

 The game needs an installed Java runtime environment (JRE) with at least 8.
 You can get it for any platform [here](https://adoptium.net/temurin/releases/?version=8).
-For example on Windows choose:
+For example, on Windows choose:
  * Operating System: `Windows`
  * Architecture: `x64`
  * Package Type: `JRE`